Skip to Main Content

 Where Panorama Eats: The Residential Suburb That Shapes Its Own Food Culture

 Thessaloniki's dining reputation has always lived in the city centre and the waterfront, where tavernas compete for the tourist trade and modern Greek restaurants chase the recognition circuits.
 Panorama operates differently.
 Perched above the city on the hills to the northeast, it draws a local professional and residential crowd that eats out regularly and expects consistency over spectacle.
 The suburb has developed a dining culture that mirrors this: measured, repeat-visit orientated, and less reliant on imported trends than on a kind of sustained neighbourhood quality.
-Kritikos Gallery & Restaurants, addressed at Venizelou 5B, sits inside that pattern rather than against it.
+Kritikos Gallery & Restaurants is a Greek Mediterranean seafood restaurant at Venizelou 5B, Panorama 552 36, Greece.

 Ingredient Sourcing in the Northern Greek Context